– What’s the average age of the campers?

 – We pride ourselves on having the most experienced, excellent and enthusiastic coaching crew on the glacier with a mix of top pros, Olympians, World Cup skiers as well as veteran coaches/competitors and young guns who are currently ripping on the circuit.
 Our coaching is very hands-on, one-on-one, rather than just having coaches ‘post-up’ – you’ve paid to improve your skiing and our goal is to teach you quickly and safely.

-– We offer a complete all-inclusive package, with a full daily program including ALL meals (all you can eat breakfast and lunch, juicebreak snack on-hill and a full evening meal), so that once you’re at camp you don’t have to worry about what or where to eat!
+– We offer a complete all-inclusive package, with a full daily program including ALL meals (all you can eat breakfast and lunch, juicebreak snack on-hill and a full evening meal), so that once you’re at camp you don’t have to worry about what or where to cheap champix online, eat!

 – Your deluxe accommodation is at a 3 star hotel, with pool and hottub, centrally located and close to all restaurants, activities and the ski hill.
 All rooms have phone, wifi, TV and DVD, small kitchenette, maid service, 24 hour front desk staff.